nais/doc/addons/oauth-flow.md

 * [PIG-sikkerhet](https://github.com/navikt/pig/tree/master/PIG-Sikkerhet) (@pig-sikkerhet on Slack)

-For NAV-employees questions can be asked on Slack in the channel #aura
+For NAV-employees questions can be asked on Slack in the channel #aura.